Over a month has gone by, and I’m still going through the material from PRI’s 2014 Advanced Integration course.

 A real big moment for me was when Ron said that you lose septal integrity when you have activation of the exoskeleton.
 This is the PRI translation of the “shut off prime movers” type of thinking.
 This, to me, is also the use of a high-threshold bracing strategy when it is unnecessary.

 For example, when you do a turkish get up with a high-threshold bracing strategy, the straight leg will come off the ground and the movement may look kind of like a sit up.
 This is counterproductive, but the goal of the turkish get up is to display multidirectional movement.
 So, a low-threshold (or lower-threshold) strategy should be adopted.
-I talked ad nauseum about this and other pieces of the turkish get up in this month’s Elite Training Mentorship.
+I talked ad nauseum about this and other pieces of the turkish get up in my Elite Training Mentorship video.

 Does anyone disagree?